-Exchange-traded funds have found their way into countless portfolios, as investors of all types have embraced their cost-efficient, diversified exposure to virtually every corner of the global markets.
-Given their liquidity and access, active traders have increasingly expanded their playbook to include ETFs, accounting for a greater share of trades.
-Leveraged ETFs have become especially popular within these groups, but can be dangerous for the inexperienced [see 10 Questions About ETFs You've Been Too Afraid To Ask].
+Exchange-traded funds have found their way into countless portfolios, as investors of all types have embraced their cost-efficient, diversified exposure to virtually every corner of the global market.
+Given their liquidity and access, active traders have increasingly expanded their playbook to include ETFs, which are accounting for a greater share of trades.
+Leveraged ETFs have become especially popular within these groups, but can be dangerous for the inexperienced.

 Leveraged ETFs: Fact Vs. Fiction

-Leveraged ETFs use financial derivatives and debt instruments in order to consistently amplify the returns of an underlying index.
-For example, the ProShares Ultra S&P 500 (SSO, A+) aims to provide two times the daily performance of the S&P 500, as compared to the popular S&P 500 SPDR (SPY, A), which provides only one times exposure to the benchmark index.
+Leveraged ETFs use financial derivatives and debt instruments to consistently amplify the returns of an underlying index.
+For example, the ProShares Ultra S&P 500 (SSO ) aims to provide two times the daily performance of the S&P 500, as compared to the popular S&P 500 SPDR (SPY ), which provides only non-leveraged exposure to the benchmark index.
 This leverage is made possible through swap agreements and futures contracts [see The Ultimate Guide To Leveraged ETFs].

 1. Be Wary of Holding Overnight